When you tell people that you’ve just booked a ticket to Papua New Guinea, it’s very rare for them to not respond with hysterics.

 “What are you doing out here at this time?
 The Raskols!
 The Raskols are coming!!”

-‘The Raskols’ are a ruthless, violent street gang who have been known to rob, rape and kill on many occasions.
-TV Presenters/Actors/Tough guys Vinnie Jones and Ross Kemp have recently recorded documentaries on these people and have looked overwhelmed and out of their hard man depth.
-Although Ross does really well here.
-If this is not staged, I think he handled this very well and he’s quite possibly the most alpha male in the universe.
+‘The Raskols’ are ruthless, violent street gangs who have been known to rob, rape and kill on many occasions.
+TV Presenters/Actors/Tough guys Vinnie Jones and Ross Kemp recently recorded documentaries on these people and have looked overwhelmed and out of their hard-man depth, although Ross does really well here.
+If this was not staged, I think Ross handled this very well and he’s quite possibly the most alpha male in the universe.
 I would’ve needed to change my pants.

 While we waited for our PMV back to our hostel, and being told time and time again that we shouldn’t be there at that time – we were surrounded by a gang.
 They were all high as a kite and asking us questions whilst edging closer.
 I think we did a good job of not showing how unbelievably petrified we later admitted to be.
 Not Ross Kemp standards though.

 Don’t get me wrong, I would’ve handed everything I had over including the clothes off my back in order to not get stabbed, but adrenaline kept me alert.
 The PMV turned up and some locals ushered us into the van and out of trouble.
 They warned us yet again, to stay away at night time and from certain areas.

 A few days later (during the day) we met a guy who turned out to be a policeman he informed us that we were being tracked by Raskols.
 He reassured us, “Don’t worry, my job is to break Raskol’s legs and hands!”

 Madang was more of the same – but Port Moresby was a different level of scary.